QuickBooks Error 6177 0

 1

-Your situation Most likely cause Start with
+Your situation Likely cause Start with

 Frequently Asked Questions

 How is Error 6177 different from Error 6000-83?
-Both prevent the file from opening.

-The failure point is different for each.
-Error 6177 is a path navigation failure — QuickBooks cannot reach the location it has memorised for the file.
+Both prevent the file from opening, but they fail at different layers.
+Error 6177 is a path navigation failure — QB cannot reach the location it has memorised for the file.
 The file exists and is intact, but QB can't navigate to it.
 Error 6000-83 is a file read failure — QB reached the location successfully but cannot open or read the file itself.
-Fix 6177 by correcting the path (Method 1) or copying the file locally (Method 2).
+Fix 6177 by correcting the path.
 Fix 6000-83 with File Doctor and Verify/Rebuild.
-Applying -83 fixes to a 6177 error (running File Doctor without fixing the path first) treats the wrong layer and wastes time.
+Applying File Doctor to a 6177 error without fixing the path first treats the wrong layer and wastes time.

 Related QuickBooks Company File Errors

-Error 6177 Persisting After All Methods?
+Error 6177 Persisting After Path Correction and QBDSM Scan?

-Let QuickFix Bookkeeping Restore Access.
+Let QuickFix Bookkeeping Restore Your Company File Access.

 Certified Intuit ProAdvisors · QuickBooks Network Specialists